Spatial pattern

 Chapin KJ, Kittle A, Dornhaus A 2022 Social pseudoscorpion nest architecture provides direct benefits to group members and rivals the efficiency of honey bees, Journal of Arachnology 50: 323-334 - pdf - detailed quantitative descriptions of nests of social pseudoscorpions, which consist of multiple molting chambers or ‘cells’; calculation of the amount of silk saved by cooperation

-not yet peer reviewed: Chism GT, Nichols W, Dornhaus A 2022 Nest shape influences colony organization in ants: spatial distribution and connectedness of colony members differs from that predicted by random movement and is affected by nest space, bioRXiv - distribution of colony members differs between tube- and circle-shaped nests and shows non-random distribution, but spatial fidelity zones remain the same
+Chism GT, Nichols W, Dornhaus A 2024 Cavity geometry shapes overall ant colony organization through spatial limits, but workers maintain fidelity zones, Animal Behaviour 216: 195-211 - pdf - bioRXiv - distribution of colony members differs between tube- and circle-shaped nests and shows non-random distribution, but spatial fidelity zones remain the same

 not yet peer reviewed: Chism GT, Dornhaus A 2022 Temnothorax rugatulus ants do not change their nest walls in response to environmental humidity, bioRXiv - external humidity does not have an effect on built nest walls, but ant colonies have preferences for particle sizes and wall density that are consistent between field and lab